 Clinical Rotations & Public Health Placements

 This program focuses on Community Health Workers who are working within the community to do home visits, offer preventive and some primary health care, as well as coordinate larger public health initiatives.
-Participants will spend time in rural Mukono, just 12 miles from Kampala, but mired in poverty with dire health indices.
+Participants will spend time in Makata Village, just 24 miles from Kampala, but mired in poverty with dire health indices.
 Participants will accompany VHTs on home visits to truly understand what it is to live in poverty and will partake in all of the above public health initiatives.
 Those with clinical backgrounds or training-at-all-levels have the opportunity to spend time at Mukono Health Center, observing in the clinics and wards.

 The program is located in Makata Village, which is approximately 25 miles outside of Kampala, Uganda.
 Kampala is based in the Mukono district of Eastern Uganda.
 It is the capital and largest city in Uganda.
-It has a tropical rainforest climate.
-It started on original 7 hills and continued to expand.
-The long rainy season is from August to December and the short rainy season is from February to June.
+It has a tropical rainforest climate and a long rainy season from August to December, and the short rainy season from February to June.

 Things to Do

-Kampala is home to incredible tombs, called Kasubi Tombs - the world’s largest thatch roofed building.
+Kampala is home to incredible tombs, called Kasubi Tombs - the world’s largest thatch-roofed building.
 There are many opportunities for safaris and exploring forests.
 Opportunities to see incredible wildlife and create unforgettable experiences.
 Visit the Rubaga Cathedral, the oldest Roman Catholic diocese in Uganda.
-Many volunteers take advantage of the program's proximity to Jinja, a popular tourist destination located at the source of the Nile River and some of the world's best white water rafting.
-For 8 years, Omni Med volunteers have contributed to a "wiki" of local places to go in Kampala, and throughout the country.
-Each new volunteer will have access to the Wiki, as well as the opportunity to contribute new findings.
+Many students take advantage of the program's proximity to Jinja, a popular tourist destination located at the source of the Nile River and some of the world's best white water rafting.
+For 8 years, Omni Med students have contributed to a "wiki" of local places to go in Kampala, and throughout the country.
+Each new student will have access to the Wiki, as well as the opportunity to contribute new findings.

 Accommodations & Homestays